DistortedPixelsRP/FiveM-MDT/README.md

 3. Right click on start `server.bat` and select edit

-4. Change the two locations to the proper ones for your server then save the file
+4. Change the two locations to the proper ones for your server and edit the server id if needed then save the file

 5. Open the `fivem` folder from the download again and copy the mdt folder into your FiveM server's  resource folder